-If a team chooses to forfeit a match then the result will be 10-0 against the team that forfeited.
+If a team chooses to forfeit a match then the opposing team will play the match against an empty field.
+The result will stand, even if the team fails to score against an empty field or scores an own goal.
 Teams may choose to forfeit games at any stage.
 Any game with a final score differential greater than 10 points will be considered a forfeit.